awsdocs/aws-systems-manager-user-guide/doc_source/integration-remote-scripts.md

 1. In the **SNS Notifications** section, if you want notifications sent about the status of the command execution, select the **Enable SNS notifications** check box\.

-   For more information about configuring Amazon SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for Run Command](rc-sns-notifications.md)\.
+   For more information about configuring Amazon SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for AWS Systems Manager](monitoring-sns-notifications.md)\.

 1. Choose **Run**\.